Demystifying Serverless Costs on Public Platforms: Bridging Billing, Architecture, and OS Scheduling: Hidden Cost of Serverless Serving Architecture

-To examine resource consumption during keep-alive, we run CPU profiling workloads (i.e., \Cref{alg:profile} discussed in \S\ref{sec:overallocation}) and empirically measure the CPU resources available to sandboxes during the KA phase. \Cref{tab:ka-phase-behavior} summarizes the resource allocation patterns of the function sandbox during KA and its graceful shutdown behavior when exiting the KA phase and being terminated across platforms. \textbf{The resource allocation behavior during KA varies across platforms, and so do its performance and cost implications for serverless providers and users.}
+To examine resource consumption during keep-alive, we run CPU profiling workloads (i.e., \Cref{alg:profile} discussed in \S\ref{sec:overallocation}) and empirically measure the CPU resources available to sandboxes during the keep-alive phase. \Cref{tab:ka-phase-behavior} summarizes the resource allocation patterns of the function sandbox during keep-alive and its graceful shutdown behavior when exiting the keep-alive phase and being terminated across platforms. \textbf{\textit{(I9)} The resource allocation behavior during keep-alive varies across platforms, and so do its performance and cost implications for serverless providers and users.}

 AWS freezes the sandbox (e.g., puts the microVM to sleep) and resumes it when a new request arrives~\cite{web:aws-sleep}.
-Therefore, no active CPU or memory resources are allocated during KA.
-On GCP, CPU allocation is dynamically scaled down to around 0.01\,vCPUs during KA and is scaled back up to the user-configured level when requests arrive within the KA window.
+Therefore, no active CPU or memory resources are allocated during keep-alive.
+On GCP, CPU allocation is dynamically scaled down to around 0.01\,vCPUs during keep-alive and is scaled back up to the user-configured level when requests arrive within the keep-alive window.
 Both AWS and GCP deallocate or scale down resources during keep-alive, which naturally saves cost.
-In contrast, Azure appears to make no change to CPU and memory allocation during KA, which may explain its shorter, opportunistic KA period that reflects a trade-off between resource use and cold start probabilities.
+In contrast, Azure appears to make no change to CPU and memory allocation during keep-alive, which may explain its shorter, opportunistic keep-alive period that reflects a trade-off between resource use and cold start probabilities.
 Cloudflare pre-warms functions on receiving the TLS handshake before the connection establishment, which can mask the very short loading and JIT compilation latency (e.g., around 5\,ms) in case of cold starts~\cite{web:cf-cold-start-latency-mask}.